 CCRI's first match against the No. 10 ranked Monroe Mustangs.
 Head Coach Sam Amaral commented "This had to be one of the most exciting matches we have ever seen our girls play.
 The last two meetings with Monroe had been more competitive with every set, giving Lady Knights the confidence they needed to show them that Monroe can be beaten just like any other team!
 We came out with such fire that it knocked Monroe down a notch."
 Monroe (36-6) had only been taken to five sets in a match six times the entire season and CCRI made it seven!
 "It was the first time The Lady Knights had ever taken a set from them this year and it was amazing!"
 Amaral added.

 Assistant coach Will Amaral added "This team has come further than any team I have ever had the privilege of being a part of.
-The entire coaching staff are so very proud of each and everyone of the Lady Knights.
+The entire coaching staff is so very proud of each and every one of the Lady Knights.
 To the Sophomores, you will be greatly missed and we wish you all the best of luck!
 To the Freshman, we have a lot of hard work ahead of us but know that we absolutely cannot wait until. next season!"